 The Council publishes an Annual Monitoring Report (AMR), which is published on the Council's website.
 This will present the monitoring of the Local Plan policies (and subsequent DPDs), assess its performance, and indicate whether any changes need to be considered where targets are not being achieved, or the required outcomes are not being delivered.
-The AMR will also include the Council's updated housing trajectory.
+The AMR will also include updates of both the Council's updated housing trajectory and the Strategic Housing Land Availability Assessment.